 There may come a time when the person you care for can no longer be looked after at home and may need to move permanently into a care home.

-Moving into a care home is a big decision.
-Ask for an assessment from your local council for the person you care for to help you work out if a care home would be the best option for them. ou should also make sure you have had a carer’s assessment so that your needs can also be considered.
+Permanently moving into a care home is a big decision.
+Ask for an assessment from your local council for the person you care for to help you work out if a care home would be the best option for them.
+You should also make sure you have had a carer’s assessment so that your needs can also be considered.

-- Residential or rest homes –provide help with personal care.
+- Residential or rest homes – can help with personal care.

-- Nursing homes – also have qualified nursing staff who can provide care.
+- Nursing homes – also have qualified nursing staff who can provide nursing care.

-- Specialised care homes for adults – care for older people, people with dementia or adults with learning disabilities.
+- Specialised care homes for older people, people with dementia or adults with learning disabilities.